szilvia-csernus/book-cycle/README.md

 ## Colour Scheme

-I chose the colours myself, colour palette was created using [Figma](https://www.figma.com/).
+I personally chose the colors for this project, and the colour palette was created using [Figma](https://www.figma.com).

 |Book store - light mode| Book store - dark mode |
 |:---:|:---:|